Climb Gerlach with Your Professional Mountain Guide

 - Winter: 1 November – 15 April

-Main Routes to Gerlachovský Štít
+Main Routes to Gerlach

 Normal Route (Velická Próba)

-The most popular and accessible route.
-Start at Sliezsky Dom, continue through Velická Valley, and climb the Velická Próba to reach the Gerlach Basin.
-A scenic traverse leads directly to the summit.
+This is the most popular and accessible route.
+We start at Sliezsky Dom, continue through Velická Valley, and climb up the Velická Próba until we reach the Gerlach Basin.
+From there, a scenic traverse takes us directly to the summit.
+Descent: via the Batizovský couloir.

 Gipsy’s Ferrata (Gerlachovská Próba)